AlexsLemonade/scpca-downstream-analyses/README.md

 ## Metadata file format

 Now the environment should be all set to implement the Snakemake workflow.
+Before running the workflow, you will need to create a project metadata TSV file that is relevant to your input data files, with columns and values as follows:

+- `sample_id`, unique ID for each piece of tissue or sample that cells were obtained from,  all libraries that were sampled from the same piece of tissue should have the same `sample_id`
+- `library_id`, unique ID used for each set of cells that has been prepped and sequenced separately
+- `filtering_method`, whose values should be one of "manual" or "miQC"
+- `filepath`, the full path to the RDS file containing the pre-processed `SingleCellExperiment` object, each library ID should have a unique `filepath`

+## Running the workflow

-Note that we have provided a [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), `config.yaml` which sets the default values for variables needed to run the workflow.
+We have provided a [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), `config.yaml` which sets the default values for variables needed to run the workflow.

 **Note:** For Data Lab staff members working on development, the default `config.yaml` file as well as the project metadata file have been set up to use the shared data present on the Rstudio server at `/shared/scpca/gawad_data/scpca_processed_output`.

 The default `config.yaml` variables that are relevant to your project include the following:

 - `results_dir`: relative path to a results directory to hold your project's output files
-- `project_metadata`: relative path to your specific project metadata TSV file with the columns as follows:
+- `project_metadata`: relative path to your specific project metadata TSV file
-    -  `sample_id`, unique ID for each piece of tissue or sample that cells were obtained from,  all libraries that were sampled from the same piece of tissue should have the same `sample_id`
-    - `library_id`, unique ID used for each set of cells that has been prepped and sequenced separately
-    - `filtering_method`, whose values should be one of "manual" or "miQC"
-    - `filepath`, the relative path to the RDS file containing the pre-processed `SingleCellExperiment` object, each library ID should have a unique `filepath`
 - `mito_file`: full path to a file containing a list of mitochondrial genes specific to the genome or transcriptome version used for alignment.
 By default, the workflow will use the mitochondrial gene list obtained from Ensembl version 104 which can be found in the `reference-files` directory.

 You can tell the config file to point to your specific project variables by running Snakemake using the `snakemake --cores 2` command and modifying the relevant parameters using the `--config` flag as in the following example:

 ```
-snakemake --cores 2 --config data_dir="path/to/main/data/directory" \
+snakemake --cores 2 --config results_dir="path/to/relevant/results/directory" \
-results_dir="path/to/relevant/results/directory" \
-project_metadata="project-metadata/your-project-metadata.TSV"
+project_metadata="project-metadata/your-project-metadata.TSV" \
+mito_file="reference-files/your-mito-file.txt"
 ```

-You can also use `snakemake --cores 1` to run the workflow as is, using the default values for the variables.
+You can also modify the relevant parameters by manually updating the `config.yaml` file using a text editor of your choice.
+The required parameters mentioned above can be found under the `Project-specific parameters` section of the config file, while the remaining parameters that can be optionally modified are found under the `Non project-specific parameters` section.

 **Note:** To run the workflow while located outside of this directory, you will need to provide the full path to the Snakefile in this directory at the command line using `snakemake -s <full path to scpca-downstream-analyses/Snakefile>`.